 The Event Planning program can be begun in any quarter.
-Summer and fall course registration begins in mid-May and lasts through the third day of each quarter.
-The course lists can be found below.
+Fall quarter registration is on now and will last through the third day of the quarter.
+The course list can be found below.
 Do you want to know more?
-Contact Linda Russell, Event Planning co-department head, faculty, and advisor at email@example.com to schedule an appointment.
+Contact Linda Russell, Event Planning co-department head, faculty, and advisor at firstname.lastname@example.org to schedule an appointment.

 - Introduction to Catering (CLART 105, 2 credits, online)

 - Event Planning/Risk Management (EVPL 240, 5 credits, online)

 - Event Planning/Best Practices (EVPL 265, 5 credits, online)

 - Event Planning/Entertainment and Production (EVPL 277, 2 credits, online)